-Just how rowdy was a New England Colonial Christmas?
+Just how rowdy was a New England colonial Christmas?
 It depended on who was celebrating.
-But it bore little resemblance to Christmas today, and it was a touchy subject from the start.
+But it bore little resemblance to Christmas today, and New Englanders found it a touchy subject from the start.

 On their first Christmas at Plymouth, the Pilgrims celebrated the best way they knew how: They worked right through it.
 By the next year, Christmas traditions began infiltrating the group, and Gov. William Bradford had to put down the celebrations.
 He went so far as to call the Christmas treat mincemeat pie ‘idolatrie in a crust.’

-As the Puritans of the Massachusetts Bay Colony of Boston gained ascendance, they had plenty of disagreements with the Pilgrims in Plymouth.
-But they were largely united in their dislike of Christmas.
+As the Puritans of the Massachusetts Bay Colony gained ascendance, they had plenty of disagreements with the Pilgrims in Plymouth.
+But they largely agreed in their dislike of Christmas.

 There remained in their midst, however, people who did celebrate Christmas with gusto.
-Especially in the fishing communities, Christmas was embraced.
-The holiday was mostly celebrated by the less-literate members of the community, and much of what actually happened was never recorded.
-What was recorded was seen through the eyes of the religious/civic leadership, and they painted an ugly picture of Christmas indeed.
+The fishing communities especially embraced the New England colonial Christmas, with their less-literate members mostly celebrating the holiday.
+Much of what actually happened was never recorded.
+What was recorded was seen through the eyes of the Puritan theocracy, and they painted an ugly picture of Christmas indeed.

 In 1647, the reformers in England outlawed Christmas.
-And in 1659, the Puritans in New England followed suit.
+And the Puritans in Massachusetts and Connecticut soon followed suit.
 People who celebrated Christmas would be subject to a fine of five shillings.

 A second glimpse of Christmas mayhem occurred on Christmas Day in 1679 in Salem, Mass.
 Joseph Foster, Benjamin Fuller, Samuel Brayebrooke and Joseph Flint decided they wanted some booze for the holiday.
-They apparently didn't know anyone as obliging as Hoare.
-But they did know 72-year-old John Rowden had made perry, a liquor made from pears.
+They knew 72-year-old John Rowden had made perry, a liquor made from pears.
 So they dropped in to pay him an unscheduled visit.

-With the harvest over and the cupboards full and the long winter yet to come, December seemed a perfect month for a ripping good celebration.
+With the harvest over, the cupboards full and the long winter yet to come, December seemed a perfect month for a ripping good celebration.

 Lord of Misrule

 Perhaps you’ve sung the Christmas carol, We Wish You a Merry Christmas, with its chorus of “Oh, bring us a figgy pudding…we won’t go until we get some.”
-They weren’t kidding.
+They meant it.

-The Puritan objection to the custom was that a person disguised could slip into a neighbor’s house for an assignation without raising eyebrows.
+The Puritan objected to the custom because a person disguised could slip into a neighbor’s house for an assignation without raising eyebrows.
 How commonplace was the debauchery?
 It’s probably impossible to say, though the good Puritans wanted nothing to do with it.

 In 1681, with the Civil War over in England, the crown began pressuring Massachusetts to embrace the Anglican Church and roll back Puritan reforms.
 The colony complied by repealing the laws against Christmas.
 But the holiday remained frowned upon.

-By the early 1800s, however, with Episcopalians and Catholics already celebrating Christmas, the holdout Protestants felt pushed to join in, though most still believed Christmas was essentially a pagan holiday that the Catholic Church had coopted for its own purposes.
-The poem Twas The Night Before Christmas, published in 1822. and Charles Dickens’ classic A Christmas Carol in 1843 gave the holiday a facelift, and the opposition in the church began to relent.
+By the early 1800s, however, with Episcopalians and Catholics already celebrating Christmas, the holdout Protestants felt pushed to join in.
+Most, though, still considered Christmas a pagan holiday that the Catholic Church had co-opted for its own purposes.

-To read more about the history of Christmas in New England, you may want to read The Battle for Christmas, by Stephen Nissenbaum.
-This story was updated from the 2013 version.
+To read more about the history of New England colonial Christmas, you may want to read The Battle for Christmas, by Stephen Nissenbaum.